 People hate AeroGarden.
 Do you have a reason for why you hate AeroGarden?
 Or are you just disappointed with the amount of money spent only to find the products are not what you expected because they, like any other electrical appliance, have faults, missing items or not as you expected?

-There are 10 undeniable reasons people hate AeroGarden.
-Many of them buy AeroGardens either love them or hate them.
+There are ten undeniable reasons people hate AeroGarden.
+First, many of them buy AeroGardens either love them or hate them.
 Which one are you?
-When I went into Trustpilot I found 24 reviews for this company.
-The number of reviews does not sound a lot but the damage that it can do to any organisation can be devastating.
+When I went into Trustpilot, I found 24 reviews for this company.
+The number of reviews does not sound a lot, but the damage that it can do to any organisation can be devastating.

 What Are Your reasons For Hating AeroGarden

-There are 10 undeniable reasons why people hate AeroGarden and its products.
+There are ten undeniable reasons why people hate AeroGarden and its products.

 1. People Hate AeroGarden Customer Service

-One of the most recent reviews I cited was for Oct, a customer who had 3 pods that failed to sprout out of nine.
+One of the most recent reviews I cited was for Oct, a customer with three pods that failed to sprout out of nine.
 The customer tried several times to contact them only to get the same feedback “will get back in a couple of days.”
 This type of message will leave any customer dissatisfied with the service, and of course, the feedback for the company will be poor.

 Delivery issues are another issue for AeroGarden, where customers have had to wait for the delivery longer than anticipated.
 Better Business Bureau.